 Attache-Moi, translated from French, means TIE ME UP and this is really what we wish to do.
 Tie you up with our scents : ATTACHE-MOI launched with LE BON MARCHE in Paris in 2009 and ATTACHE-MOI 55 introduced with BARNEYS NEW YORK in 2013.
-Our third opus ATTACHE-MOI/ IT WAS A TIME THAT WAS A TIME created with British artist Shezad Dawood debuted Fall 2015 with PIONEER WORKS in Brooklyn, and Crossing The Line Festival in New York.
-Please visit the stores of our exclusive partners.
+The third perfume ATTACHE-MOI/ IT WAS A TIME THAT WAS A TIME created with British artist Shezad Dawood debuted Fall 2015 with PIONEER WORKS in Brooklyn, and Crossing The Line Festival in New York.
+Our fourth opus ATTACHE-MOI ICI & LA made us travel in time : perfumer Shyamala Maisondieu revisited a lost formula by Christine Nagel while artist Marie-Luce Nadal was capturing clouds … Please visit the stores of our exclusive partners.
 Enjoy our perfumes.
 We took great passion in conceiving them.

 Article by Guy Lesser, 2014